 Built for the 1958 World Fair Expo, the Atomium was never intended to be permanent.
 Once the fair ended, however, it stayed put and has been a visitor magnet ever since.
 Standing at some 335ft high, there are 9 steel atoms in the shape of a unit cell.
 Anyway, in terms of quirky, it’s right up there with the peeing dog, IMO.

 The Atomium is a museum displaying both permanent and temporary exhibitions.
 Visitors can access 6 of the 9 spheres.
-The top sphere boasts a restaurant with panoramic view of the Brussels skyline.
+The top sphere boasts a restaurant with a panoramic view of the Brussels skyline.

 It’s always an impressive and unusual sight, but it’s even more special at night.
 With more than 2900 LED lights, it illuminates the sky and, despite being a little out of the city centre, it’s definitely worth the trip.